 Although we finally have a (loose) early 2016 release date for Project Morpheus, Sony didn’t have an updated version of the Project Morpheus.
-That’s probably because the near-final version of the headset was announced back at GDC 2015 in Februrary, but I was a little surprised there weren’t any slight cosmetic tweaks.
+That’s probably because this near-final version of the headset had already been shown at GDC 2015 in February, but I was still a little surprised there weren’t any slight cosmetic tweaks.

-Building on the London Heist demo I saw back in March, Sony has a brand chapter in the story for Project Morpheus.
-This time as soon I’ve got the Morpheus strapped on my head and a pair of Move controllers in my hands, I find myself sitting in the passenger seat of a Ford Transit van with the bald-headed ruffian by my side once more.
+Building on the London Heist demo I saw back in March, Sony has a new chapter in the story for Project Morpheus.
+This time as soon I’ve got the Morpheus strapped on my head and a pair of Move controllers in my hands, I find myself sitting in the passenger seat of a Ford Transit van with a familiar bald-headed ruffian by my side.

-In this chapter though, sitting in the van, I’m given a little time to look around.
+In this chapter, though, sitting in the van, I’m given a little time to look around.
 There’s a large bag filled with gun magazines, a few empty beer cans and even some gloves in the glove compartment.
-Pretty much everything is interactive, to the point you can fiddle with the radio tuning and turn up the volume, much to the annoyance of your new best bud.
+Pretty much everything is interactive, to the point where I can fiddle with the radio tuning and turn up the volume, much to the annoyance of my new best bud.

-What’s great is that he is completely reactive to your actions.
-When I opened the glove compartment he said “what did you expect?
-A gun?”, while opening the van door on the motorway was very much frowned upon.
-Attempting to shoot him in the face repeatedly later in the demo was also met with much disgust, with our mate asking me whether I’d been a “see you next Tuesday” my entire life.
+What’s great is that he's completely reactive to my actions.
+When I open the glove compartment, he says, “What did you expect?
+A gun?”
+Meanwhile, opening the van door on the motorway is very much frowned upon.
+Attempting to shoot him in the face repeatedly later in the demo is also met with much disgust, and I'm asked whether I’ve been a “see you next Tuesday” my entire life.

-As with the previous London Heist demo, the shootouts feel utterly realistic, with me having to reach for fresh ammo when I’m out from the bag next to me.
-Aiming feels very natural too, with me occasionally hitting the petrol tanks on the cars and bikes attempting to take us out causing a pretty impressive explosion.
+As with the previous London Heist demo, the shootouts feel utterly realistic, with me having to reach for fresh ammo from the bag next to me.
+Aiming feels very natural too, with me occasionally hitting the petrol tanks of the chasing cars and bikes, causing pretty impressive explosions.

-Next came the Kitchen - the first horror game built specifically for the Project Morpheus.
-And I’d heard horror stories about this demo from fellow journalists that had played it before me.
+Next comes the Kitchen, the first horror game built specifically for the Project Morpheus.
+I’ve heard scare stories about this demo from fellow journalists who played it before me.
 Some had screamed, others had cowered in fear.
-And now it was my turn.
+And now it's my turn.

 Now I must admit that I’m not great with scary movies, usually reaching for the nearest cushion whenever I can feel the boo-scares coming.
 I know that I’ll have to resist closing my eyes to make the bad things go away with The Kitchen.